Quantum Error Correction for Beginners: Preliminaries

-The concept of Quantum Error Correction (QEC) is fundamental to the large scale viability of quantum information processing.
-Although the field is largely based on classical coding theory, there are several issues that need to be considered when transferring classical error correction to the quantum regime.
+Although the field of QEC is largely based on classical coding theory, there are several issues that need to be considered when transferring classical error correction techniques to the quantum regime.

 First, coding based on data-copying, which is extensively used in classical error correction cannot be used due to the no-cloning theorem of quantum mechanics~\cite{WZ82}.
 This result implies that there exists no transformation resulting in the following mapping,